Top foods to help your little ones sleep

 • Chicken and sweet potato with leafy green veg

-• A glass of milk before bed.
+• A glass of milk before bed

-• Lots of refined sugar
+• Refined sugar

-• Stimulants such as guarana
+• Stimulants like guarana

-• Spicy foods.
+• Spicy foods

 1 comment